4 Shocking Scams (That People Actually Fell For)

 What makes their story so unique is that they didn't just turn up and sell some old rocks with a good story and the gift of the gab, they actually took experts from Tiffany's on a four-day-long expedition to a secret location.
 It was at this location that the two men had previously planted the fake diamonds only to then miraculously discover them once the experts arrived.
 Their amazing acting skills and well-thought-out scam earned them a fortune.
 The diamonds were bought for $600,000.
 In the year 2019, that would be an estimated $8 million!

-2. Madoff with the Money
+2. Madoff With the Money

 You can't talk about scams without mentioning Bernie Madoff, quite possibly one of the greatest con artists that ever lived.
-His career started in 1960 when he established his firm, Bernard L. Madoff Investment Securities using $5000 he had saved from working as a lifeguard.
+His career started in 1960 when he established his firm, Bernard L. Madoff Investment Securities, using $5000 he had saved from working as a lifeguard.
 It was a humble beginning for the young man from Queens, NY, but soon, Madoff would find his career skyrocketing.

 By 1991, he was chairman of the NASDAQ and included a plethora of high profile friends in his orbit from Steven Spielberg to the owner of the New York Mets, Fred Wilpon.
-However, twenty years later, Madoff would see himself lose all of this.
+However, 20 years later, Madoff would see himself lose all of this.

 In 2008, he confessed to swindling over 9000 investors out of $65 billion through an elaborate Ponzi scheme, also known as a pyramid scheme.
 In essence, a pyramid scheme is where a paying investor recruits two other investors with returns being given to initial investors with the money of later ones.
 Currently, this kind of scheme is illegal in many countries.